jjloomis/adobe-premiere-basic-video-editing/adding-media-from-a-video-camera.md

-# Copying video files from a Canon video camera to your project folder
+# Copying video files from a Canon video camera into your project folder

 Before importing media files into Premiere, you'll need copy these files into your project folder.